- The Golden Gem Adding Machine was a portable, small, and easy-to-use mechanical calculator.

 The mechanical calculator enjoyed a long sales success through the first half of the 20th century.

 Before World War II, the Automatic Adding Machine Company of New York tried to launch a portable and printing adding machine based on Gancher’s 1912 and 1916 patents, US1047199 and US1178227, respectively.
-Originally sold for $50, this machine, however, had no commercial success, and very few of them survived until now.
+Originally sold for $50, this machine, however, had no commercial success, and very few of them survived.